Date: 6 September 2014. Ten Dollars a Day.

 A website visitor asked about how

 I manage to live on $10 a day.
 And quite frankly I live very well

 aboard Seaweed even on a limited budget.
-Because I've always been
+Because I have always been

-broke it's something I'm more comfortable with than an individual
+broke this is something I am more comfortable with than an individual

 who has grown up with a ready supply of Stuff.
 Still, there are a